-Historically, we have financed our operations and capital expenditures primarily through cash flow from operations and, to a lesser extent, lease financing.
+We finance our operations and capital expenditures through cash flow from operations.
+We had cash and cash equivalents of \$68.8 million as of December 31, 2016, an increase of \$21.1 million from December 31, 2015.
+The increase in our cash was primarily due to cash generated through operations and, to a lesser extent, proceeds from exercises of stock options and purchases through our employee stock purchase plan, which were partially offset by investing activity.
 We had cash and cash equivalents of \$47.7 million as of December 31, 2015, an increase of \$4.3 million from December 31, 2014.
 The increase in our cash was due primarily to cash generated through operations and exercises of stock options, which were partially reduced by investment activity.
 We had cash and cash equivalents of \$43.3 million as of December 31, 2014, an increase of \$0.3 million from December 31, 2013.
 The increase in our cash was due primarily to cash generated through operations and exercises of stock options, which were partially reduced by investment activity.
-We had cash and cash equivalents of \$43.0 million as of December 31, 2013, an increase of \$6.3 million from December 31, 2012.
+We had cash and cash equivalents of \$43.3 million as of December 31, 2014, an increase of \$0.3 million from December 31, 2013.
 The increase in our cash was due primarily to cash generated through operations and exercises of stock options, which were partially reduced by investment activity.

-As of December 31, 2015, the amount of cash and cash equivalents held by foreign subsidiaries was \$16.8 million.
+As of December 31, 2016, the amount of cash and cash equivalents held by foreign subsidiaries was \$18.7 million.
 If these funds are needed for our domestic operations, we would be required to accrue and pay U.S. taxes to repatriate these funds.
 However, our intent is to permanently reinvest these funds outside the U.S. and our current plans do not demonstrate a need to repatriate them to fund our domestic operations.
 We believe that our existing cash and cash equivalents together with cash generated from operations will be sufficient to meet our working capital expenditure requirements for at least the next 12 months.